FlavorSoft/CryptoTune/README.md

 ### Finding minimum Power Limits
 After clocks are fine tuned, each GPUs power limit will be reduced to lower temperatures and increase efficiency (lower power costs).
 There are two modes to choose from:
-Mode 1: Maximum Efficiency (default): your GPU will probably not reach it's top hash rate, but it will be the most efficient (power/hash) you can achieve
+Mode 0: Maximum Efficiency (default): your GPU will probably not reach it's top hash rate, but it will be the most efficient (power/hash) you can achieve
-Mode 2: Maximum Speed (hybrid): Your GPU will run some kHashes below it's maximum speed but can achieve this with a lot less power than default (see "margin"-parameter)
+Mode 1: Maximum Speed (hybrid): Your GPU will run some kHashes below it's maximum speed but can achieve this with a lot less power than default (see "margin"-parameter)
+Mode 2: Maximum Profitability: Enter your powerCost and "daily dollars per MHash" and get the best settings for achieving the highest profitability

 ### Tuning all GPUs in parallel
 This software tracks your GPUs state every second, creates statistics from that and automatically sets your GPUs to your preferred model.
 All GPUs are tuned at the same time, therefore it is fast and accurate in it's decision making without writing down hundreds of values, speeds and efficiencies manually.